skagankose/skagankose.github.io/index.md

 After an extensive introduction, I now, proceed to details of my research.

 My aim in this research is to analyze the Twitter network of Istanbul Sehir Univesity using various NLP methods.
-First, I constructed the Sehir Tweeter Network (STN) then, proceed analysis.
-The methods I utilized throughout the analysis are as follows (in order).
+First, I constructed the Sehir Tweeter Network (STN) and then, proceed to NLP analysis.
+The methods I utilized through the analysis are as follows (in order).

 * Determine what are the most popular topics within STN using **latent dirichlet allocation**
-* Construct a label prediction model to categorize tweets using **fasttext and basic neural networks**
+* Construct a label prediction model to categorize tweets using **fasttext** and **basic neural networks**
 * Test the coherency (performance) of our prediction model using **LSTM networks**
 * Assign a label to each tweet then, analyze the distribution of categories within STN

 In the last part of this post, I mentioned certain points that can be improved to take this analyzes into an higher level.

 # Network Construction

+# Natural Language Processing Analysis

+## Topic Determination

+## Label prediction

+### Text Generation to Test the Prediction Model

+## Network Graph Analysis

+# Future Work

 You can use the [editor on GitHub](https://github.com/skagankose/skagankose.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.